huckleton/MSPFA-QuickDialogueWriter/README.md

 all of the possible tags are included in the "_EXAMPLE" character.. study them

+also html/bbcode tags accept attributes. like if you type `b style='color:red'` into a html tag string it will actually style like that.

 ### write dialogue
-names are defined before a colon (:). so if you type `_EXAMPLE: fart poo poo` then "_EXAMPLE" will be the name of the character. the character's name should ideally match a key in the characters `json` file, not the actual **display name** of the character. if it doesn't, no biggie - it just won't add fancy bbcode to it
+names are defined before a colon (:). so if you type `_EXAMPLE: fart poo poo` then "_EXAMPLE" will be the name of the character.

+the character's name should ideally match a key in the characters `json` file, not the actual **display name** of the character. if it doesn't, no biggie - it just won't add fancy bbcode to it

 ### generate dialogue